Defi Technologies Subsidiary Valour Launches Asset-Backed Ethereum Physical Staking ETP For Professional Investors On The London Stock Exchange

 Valour's First Listed Product on LSE : Valour Digital Securities Limited marks a significant milestone with the launch of its first asset-backed Ethereum Physical Staking exchange traded product (ETP) also known as exchange traded note (ETN) on the London Stock Exchange, offering professional investors direct access to Ethereum and staking rewards.

-DeFi Technologies Inc. (the " Company " or " DeFi Technologies ") (CBOE CA: DEFI) (GR: R9B) (OTC: DEFTF), a financial technology company that pioneers the convergence of traditional capital markets with the world of decentralised finance (" DeFi "), is thrilled to announce the introduction by its subsidiary, Valour Inc., and Valour Digital Securities Limited (together, " Valou r"), a leading issuer of exchange traded products (" ETPs "), of its groundbreaking asset-backed Ethereum exchange traded products also known as exchange traded notes (" ETNs ") on the London Stock Exchange (the " LSE ").
+Toronto - September 30, 2024 - DeFi Technologies Inc. (the“ Company ” or“ DeFi Technologies ”) (CBOE CA: DEFI ) (GR: R9B ) (OTC: DEFTF ), a financial technology company that pioneers the convergence of traditional capital markets with the world of decentralised finance (“ DeFi ”), is thrilled to announce the introduction by its subsidiary, Valour Inc., and Valour Digital Securities Limited (together, " Valou r"), a leading issuer of exchange traded products (" ETPs "), of its groundbreaking asset-backed Ethereum exchange traded products also known as exchange traded notes (“ ETNs ”) on the London Stock Exchange (the“ LSE ”).

 The Valour Ethereum Physical Staking ETP (Ticker: 1VET, ISIN: GB00BRBMZ190) is a fully backed, non-leveraged, passive investment product providing direct exposure to Ethereum (“ ETH” ) as the underlying crypto asset.
 The ETP is secured by the respective cryptocurrency held in cold storage by regulated crypto custodians.